LOUIS VUITTON: NYC EXHIBIT

 → Digitally tag LV walls

-→ Take photos with filters inspired by each room of Louis Vuitton exhibition
+→ take photos with filters inspired by each room of the LV exhibit

 → Bring Louis Vuitton's portrait to life with augmented reality

-→ Follow an expedition in the middle of the desert with augmented reality
+→ Follow an expedition in the middle of the desert with VR

 → Customize a travel trunk with iconic hotel labels